cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 }
 ```

-The cost of the `MsgLaunchConsumerChain` message is the same as that of issuing a `ConsumerAdditionProposal` governance proposal
-(i.e., 250 ATOMs).

 `MsgLaunchConsumerChain` contains everything that is contained in [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29)
 except the `top_N` field because we can only launch Opt In consumer chains with this message (Top N chains still need to go
 through a governance proposal).
 Note, that an alternative format for this message could have been to include a single `ConsumerAdditionProposal` field in it,